 Considering putting a good contractor management system in place?

+External contractors introduce their own risks and often undertake high-risk works that pose a risk to your workplace safety; contractor compliance and workplace safety are intricately linked.
+They aren’t as familiar with your site and as such might not benefit from contextual knowledge, nor your expectations around workplace safety like your own workers would.
+However, as we’ve seen above, you’ve obligations in place to ensure they follow protocol and policies all the same.
 A good contractor management system will ensure that your contractors meet the compliance requirements of your organisation as efficiently and consistently as possible.
-This means that you can focus and deliver on other business and operational objectives, while reducing the overall risk exposure to the organisation.
+This means you can focus and deliver on other business and operational objectives while reducing the overall risk exposure to the organisation.

 With a good contractor compliance management system in place, you can keep workers safe, reduce business risk and save valuable time, money, and resources.